pikey8706/LogCatch/README.md

 - View adb logcat logs from a device.

 ## Requirement
-You need to prepare commands: wish, awk, and adb(for android).
+You need to prepare commands: wish, gawk, and adb(for android).

 Linux:
-awk for filtering, tk package for GUI, and android-sdk for adb.
+gawk for filtering, tk package for GUI, and android-sdk for adb.

 Mac:
-android-sdk for adb.
+android-sdk for adb, and gawk.

 Windows:
-bash, wish, awk, android-sdk for adb.
+bash, wish, gawk, android-sdk for adb.
 I recommed to install msys-git.
 This contains git, bash, awk, wish.
 No warranty for subsystem-linux on windows 10.
 Only mysy-git is supported.

 ## Install
 Linux:
-pacman -S awk tk android-tools apt-get install awk tk android-tools
+pacman -S gawk tk android-tools apt-get install gawk tk android-tools

 Mac:
 prepare android-sdk
+brew install gawk

 Windows:
 I tested my-app on msysgit enviroment.